How often should you visit your primary care physician?

 By getting the right health services, screenings and treatments, you are taking steps that help your chances for living a longer, healthier life.
 Your age, health and family history, lifestyle choices (what you eat, how active you are, whether you smoke) and other important factors affect what and how often you need health care.

 To find an in-network primary care physician near you, use the GEHA Find Care Tool.
-If you are a GEHA member, you may be eligible to receive a reward for completing an annual physical or screening test such as a mammogram or colorectal screening.
+If you are a GEHA member, you may be eligible to receive a reward for completing an annual physical (Elevate and Elevate Plus members only) or screening test such as a mammogram or colorectal screening.

 “The Importance of a primary care provider.” www.mayoclinichealthsystem.org, Mayo Clinic Health System, 7 April 2015.